LynnFernandes23/OTP-Bypass-Using-BurpSuite/README.md

 ﻿# OTP-Bypass-Using-BurpSuite
-This project demonstrates the process of bypassing One-Time Password (OTP) authentication using Burp Suite.
-OTP bypass is a critical security issue that, if not properly mitigated, can expose systems to unauthorized access.
-This guide is for educational purposes only and should be used responsibly.
+This repository demonstrates the process of bypassing One-Time Password (OTP) authentication using Burp Suite, a powerful web vulnerability scanner.
+The project is designed for educational purposes to showcase potential vulnerabilities in OTP implementation and provide insights on how to secure against such attacks.
+It includes step-by-step instructions on intercepting, analyzing, and manipulating OTP requests, along with best practices for mitigating these vulnerabilities.